Carlos Santana: Early life

 Santana was born in Autlán de Navarro in Jalisco, Mexico on July 20, 1947.
 He learned to play the violin at age five and the guitar at age eight, under the tutelage of his father, who was a mariachi musician.
 His younger brother, Jorge, also became a professional guitarist.

+The family moved from Autlán to Tijuana, on the border with the United States.
+Carlos' rock and roll career started in the city park: Parque Teniente Guerrero, his mother took him to see the Tj's, the pioneer rock and roll band from the city.
+TJ (tee jay) is a nickname for Tijuana.
+They were formed by Javier Bátiz.
+At the age of 12, Carlos became a roadie and eventually he would join them as a bass player, bass because Bátiz was playing guitar.
+He later left so he could play guitar in another bar band.
+The Tj's and Bátiz turned Carlos on to blues music, especially that of T-Bone Walker, Muddy Waters, B.B.
+King, Chuck Berry, Howlin' Wolf, and James Brown.

-Santana was heavily influenced by Ritchie Valens at a time when there were very few Mexicans in American rock music.
-The family moved from Autlán to Tijuana, on the border with the U.S. They then moved to San Francisco, California, where his father had steady work.
+The Santanas then moved to San Francisco, where his father had steady work.
 In October 1966, Santana started the Santana Blues Band.
 By 1968, the band had begun to incorporate different types of influences into their electric blues.
 Santana later said, "If I would go to some cat's room, he'd be listening to Sly [Stone] and Jimi Hendrix; another guy to the Stones and the Beatles.
 Another guy'd be listening to Tito Puente and Mongo Santamaría.
-Another guy'd be listening to Miles [Davis] and [John] Coltrane ... to me, it was like being at a university."
+Another guy'd be listening to Miles [Davis] and [John] Coltrane ...
+To me it was like being at a university."

-Around the age of eight, Santana "fell under the influence" of blues performers like B.B.
-King, Javier Bátiz, Mike Bloomfield, and John Lee Hooker.
+Around the age of eight, Santana fell under the influence of blues performers like B.B.
+King, Javier Bátiz, and John Lee Hooker.
 Gábor Szabó's mid-1960s jazz guitar work also strongly influenced Santana's playing.
 Indeed, Szabó's composition "Gypsy Queen" was used as the second part of Santana's 1970 treatment of Peter Green's composition "Black Magic Woman", almost down to identical guitar licks.
 Santana's 2012 instrumental album Shape Shifter includes a song called "Mr. Szabo", played in tribute in the style of Szabó.
 Santana also credits Hendrix, Bloomfield, Hank Marvin, and Peter Green as important influences; he considered Bloomfield a direct mentor, writing of a key meeting with Bloomfield in San Francisco in the foreword he wrote to a 2000 biography of Bloomfield, Michael Bloomfield: If You Love These Blues – An Oral History.
 Between the ages of 10 and 12, he was sexually abused by an American man who brought him across the border.
 Santana lived in the Mission District, graduated from James Lick Middle School, and left Mission High School in 1965.
 He was accepted at California State University, Northridge and Humboldt State University, but chose not to attend college.